 For example, if a UPS driver crashes while making a delivery, UPS likely may be responsible.
 In contrast, if the driver crashes while using a company vehicle to run personal errands or intentionally harms you, the driver might be responsible instead.

-What Does the Claims Process with UPS Look Like?
+What Does the UPS Vehicle Accident Claims Process Look Like?

 Like most companies, UPS has its own insurance policy for car accidents involving its drivers.
 Generally, the process begins when you file a demand letter with the company pursuing a settlement with its insurance company.
 You then must negotiate with the insurance company for an appropriate settlement.